tomdu3/millionaire-kindof/README.md

 * Once the app is built, and the link click "View", click on it to go to the site with the deployed Python app.

+The application is finally deployed on the link [https://millionaire-kindof.herokuapp.com/](https://millionaire-kindof.herokuapp.com/).

 [Back to the top ⇧](#Who-Wants-To-Be-A-Millionaire-Kind-Of)